Achievable logoAchievable logo

 Resistance exercise and different populations

-Strength and conditioning professionals must understand age- and sex- related differences in body composition, muscular performance, and trainability when designing and evaluating resistance training programs.
-Major professional organizations support youth participation in resistance training when it is performed with appropriate instruction, gradual progression, and qualified supervision.
+Strength and conditioning professionals need to understand age- and sex-related differences in body composition, muscular performance, and trainability when designing and evaluating resistance training programs.
+Major professional organizations support youth participation in resistance training when it’s performed with appropriate instruction, gradual progression, and qualified supervision.

-For this chapter, resistance exercise is defined as a specialized method of conditioning in which an individual works against a wide range of resistive loads to enhance health, fitness, and performance.
-This term differs from the sport of weightlifting, where individuals aim to lift maximal weight in competition, specifically in the clean and jerk and snatch exercises.
+In this chapter, resistance exercise is defined as a specialized method of conditioning in which an individual works against a wide range of resistive loads to enhance health, fitness, and performance.
+This differs from the sport of weightlifting, in which individuals attempt to lift maximal weight in competition, specifically in the clean and jerk and snatch exercises.

 Key terms: